simonmichael/hledger_site/scripting.md

 internally by hledger.

-You can run them interpreted for easy tweaking, or compiled for speed and durability (eg: `stack ghc hledger-estimatedtax.hs`).
-A compiled script runs much faster and is more likely to keep working, at least on your machine.
+You can run them interpreted for easy tweaking, or compiled for speed and durability.
+A compiled script runs faster and is more likely to keep working (across GHC upgrades, disk cleanups etc.)

 If you want others (or future-you) to be able to run your scripts reliably, make them [cabal scripts] or [stack scripts]. stack scripts